libredesktop/Libredesktop.github.io/lubuntu_vs_Ubuntu.md

 # lubuntu vs Ubuntu

+What is the difference between lubuntu and Ubuntu?
 How does lubuntu compare to Ubuntu?

 |                                  | Ubuntu                                                 | Lubuntu                       |
 |----------------------------------|--------------------------------------------------------|-------------------------------|